jdbrice/star-fwd-dev/README.md

 ```sh
 ./fst_study.C
 ```
-This will run the fast sim and StgMaker on the given `.fzd` and `config.xml` file.
+This will run the fast sim and StFwdTrackMaker on the given `.fzd` and `config.xml` file.
 You can gain additional control over the parameters by running it as a root macro:
 ```sh
 root4star -b -q -l 'fst_study.C( ... )'
 ```